parkjin-nim/EKF/README.md

 ---

 ## Summary
-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+In this project, Extend Kalman Filter was implemented to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 [//]: # (Image References)